Trainologic/devjam2018/optimizing-react/code-split/README.md

 - Note a single bundle is created
 - Note a single bundle loaded
 - Enable lazy loading in code
-- Note multile bundles created
+- Note multiple bundles created
 - Note bundles are loaded when required
 - Optional: throttle network to note 'loading' indicator